govolution/avet/README.md

 A lot of things are new in Version 2, for a complete overview have a look at the CHANGELOG file.

 Some of the changes in Version 2:
-- internal mechanisms for bulding the executable have been rewritten, new features can be added much easier now
+- internal mechanisms for building the executable have been rewritten, new features can be added much easier now
 - https://github.com/govolution/bfg has been integrated

-With the new architecture and features you can now build an executable that is loading an encrypted .exe file via network or file, receiving the key also via network or file, then decrypt in memory and then injected via process hollowing.
+With the new architecture and features you can, for example, now build an executable that is loading an encrypted .exe file via network or file, receiving the key also via network or file, decrypt in memory and then inject via process hollowing.
 The same applies also for other payloads like shellcode or dlls and other techniques.

 What & Why:
 - when running an exe file made with msfpayload & co, the exe file will often be recognized by the antivirus software
-- avet is a antivirus evasion tool targeting windows machines with executable files
+- avet is an antivirus evasion tool targeting windows machines with executable files
-- different kind of payloads can be used now, shellcode, exe and dlls
+- different kinds of payloads can be used now: shellcode, exe and dlls
-- above evasion techniques more techniques can be used now, such as shellcode injection, process hollowing and more
+- more techniques can be used now, such as shellcode injection, process hollowing and more
-- most payloads can be deliverd from a file, the network or sometimes the cmd
+- most payloads can be deliverd from a file, the network or command line
 - the payload can be encrypted with a key, the key can be delivered like payloads
 - this readme applies for Kali 2018.x (64bit) and tdm-gcc